Chman/SMAA/README.md

 ## Instructions

 Drop the `SMAA` folder in your project and add the `SMAA` script to your camera (or select your camera and use `Component -> Image Effects -> Subpixel Morphological Antialiasing`).
+The effect should be the first in the post-processing chain (before `Bloom`, `Tonemapping`, `SSAO` etc) or it will miss some edges.

 Pull requests are welcomed !